What makes a great link?

 Well, you already knew that.
 It’s a topic that’s been beaten to death.
-Heck, I even have a 30,000 plus word guide that teaches you all about link building.
+We even have an awesome comprehensive guide that teaches you all about link building.

 But what about link-building velocity?
-How many links should you be building, and how fast should you build them?
+How many links should you build, and how fast should you build them?

-Don’t fret —I’m going tell you how many links you should be building and at what rate you should be building them.
+Don’t fret — we’ll tell you how many links you should be building and at what rate you should build them.

 How many links should you be building?

 No matter how many links your competitors have, you shouldn’t focus on quantity.
 You should focus on quality.
-A link from a site like CNN, assuming it is coming from a relevant section and article, will carry much more weight than 10 links from mom and pop sites.
+A link from a site like CNN, assuming it comes from a relevant section and article, will carry much more weight than 10 links from mom-and-pop sites.

-In essence, I’m telling you that you should try to build as many high quality links as possible—ideally to internal pages versus your homepage.
+In essence, we’re telling you that you should try to build as many high-quality links as possible—ideally to internal pages versus your homepage.

 Why internal pages?
-Well, it’s easier to build them to deep pages than to your homepage.
-Just think about it… would you rather link to an educational content piece published on an internal page or to a homepage that is selling a product or service?
+Well, building them to deep pages is easier than your homepage.
+Just think about it… would you rather link to an educational content piece published on an internal page or a homepage selling a product or service?
 An internal page, right?

-As for quantity, you won’t beat out sites that have 10,000 links using this tactic, but you will have many more authoritative links, which will help you outrank your competition.
+As for quantity, you won’t beat out sites with 10,000 links using this tactic, but you will have many more authoritative links, which will help you outrank your competition.

 How fast should you be building links to your website?

-Assuming the links you are building are clean, you typically don’t have to worry about velocity.
-Even if you build many links fast, you should be fine in general.
+Assuming the links you build are clean, you typically don’t have to worry about velocity.
+Even if you build many links fast, you should generally be fine.

-But over the years, I’ve noticed a trend…mainly with new sites or websites with fewer than 100 links.
-If you build 500 links in the first 30 days to a brand new site, or to a site that doesn’t have more than 100 inbound links, you’ll notice that your rankings may drop temporarily.
+But over the years, we’ve noticed a trend…mainly with new sites or websites with fewer than 100 links.
+If you build 500 links in the first 30 days to a brand new site or to a site that doesn’t have more than 100 inbound links, you’ll notice that your rankings may drop temporarily.

 Eventually, they’ll move up to a higher spot than their initial placement, but building too fast is unnatural.
-I don’t know how Google’s algorithm is programmed to deal with velocity, but this is at least what I have noticed over the last four to five years.
+We don’t know how Google’s algorithm is programmed to deal with velocity, but this is at least what we have noticed over the last four to five years.

-So if you have a new site or an older site with very few inbound links, consider building 5 to 10 during the first 30 days.
+So if you have a new or older site with very few inbound links, consider building 10 during the first 30 days.
 Over the following few months, you can ramp it up.
-Here’s the velocity I would shoot for:
+Here’s the velocity we would shoot for:

-- Month 1 – build 5 to 10 inbound links (ideally to your homepage)
+- Month 1 – Build 10 inbound links (ideally to your homepage)

-As you can see, the first few months, you are focusing on building links to your homepage and to your internal pages, but later you shift your focus purely to internal pages.
+As you can see, in the first few months, you focus on building links to your homepage and your internal pages, but later you shift your focus purely to internal pages.

 Why?
-Because it’s not natural to have the majority of your links pointing to your homepage.
-Just look at Quick Sprout… I don’t build links to the blog, and here is the total number of links pointing to the whole site:
+Because it’s not natural to have most of your links pointing to your homepage.
+Just look at Quick Sprout… We don’t build links to the blog, and here is the total number of links pointing to the whole site:

 And of those 9,143 links, only 19.8% point to the homepage.

-In essence, over 80.2% of my total link count is going to internal pages.
+Over 80.2% of our total link count is going to internal pages.

 If you have an older site with over 100 inbound links, you can build as many links as you want each month.
-The reason I’m saying this is that it is very unlikely that you’ll be able to build more than 50 a month.
+We’re saying this because it is very unlikely that you can build more than 50 a month.

-Not only does it take time to ramp up your link building, but it’s really hard to get over 50 new links in a month, unless you are buying them or you’ve written a blog post that goes viral.
+It takes time to ramp up your link building, but it’s really hard to get over 50 new links in a month unless you are buying them or you’ve written a blog post that goes viral.